kodecocodes/english-style-guide/README.md

 Use lowercase, including when instructing the reader to drag one into the scene.

 **checkbox**
 Not check box.
-Note that we don't "tick" check boxes, since that's British English.
+Note that we don't "tick" checkboxes, since that's British English.
 We either select or check them.

 **client-side**